Common Questions

 Fern is a small Architects practice of one.

 This allows me to run the practice with a passion for design and a commitment to my Clients.
-The small size of practice allows me to take on smaller, less profitable projects and to give them the attention that all projects deserve.
+The small size of practice allows me to take on smaller projects and to give them the attention that all projects deserve.
 It allows me to be fully engaged with your project and you can be guaranteed that the person you speak with is the person designing your home.

+You have already found my website so that’s the hardest part out of the way!
 Get in touch either by email at info@fernarchitecture.com or by telephone at 07869 816 250 if you would like to discuss your project.

 Beyond this we can arrange a meeting over Zoom/Teams or the telephone; or a full site visit for a small charge.